 Data is collected from the patients and their clinicians.
 Data is anonymized where necessary, and the use of any third parties for data storage is compliant with applicable regulations.
 Data is retained for as long as is reasonable for business purposes, but at a minimum to comply with any national or international regulations.

 Coapt does not knowingly collect personally identifiable information form children under the age of 13.
 Parent or guardian authorization is required before use of the Coapt website or Complete ControlRoomv2 Application by children under the age of 13.
 If Coapt discovers that a child under the age of 13 has provided information to us, we will immediately delete the data.
 If you are a parent or guardian and you are aware that your child has provided us with personally identifiable information, please contact us at +1(844)262-7800 or at firstname.lastname@example.org.

-More information regarding HIPAA and rights as a User on the Human Health Services Website: https://www.hhs.gov/hipaa/for-individuals/faq/index.html.
+More information regarding HIPAA and rights as a User can be found on the Human Health Services Website: https://www.hhs.gov/hipaa/for-individuals/faq/index.html.

 VIOLATION OF PRIVACY RIGHTS

 For European Union Citizens.
-If the User believes that their privacy rights have been violated, the User may file a complaint either with Coapt or the National Data Protection Authority within your country.
-For more information on how to contact your Data Protection Authority, or to file a complaint with Coapt, please contact us at +1(844)262-7800 or at email@example.com.
+National Data Protection Authority within your country.
+For more information on how to contact your Data Protection Authority, please contact us at +1(844)262-7800 or at email@example.com.